MicrosoftDocs/learn/learn-pr/azure/explore-data-adx/includes/4-exercise-data-first-look.md

 1. Look at the resulting table below the query, in what's called the **Results grid**.
 Scroll all the way to the right side to take note of all columns.
 Can you get a sense of the types of data and ranges of values in these columns?
 Remember that the fields shown are just a sampling of the whole table.

-## Sort the data on a column
+## Use the results grid to reorganize the data

 The results grid offers a range of built-in tools that are probably familiar actions from other environments.
 For example, you can sort the data based on a certain column.

+### Sort the data on a column

 To sort on a specific column, select the name of that column in the results grid.
 The arrow that appears to the right of the column name indicates if it's sorted in ascending or descending order.

 1. Select the **State** column.